Busisiwe Mkhwebane: Vrede Dairy Project

 In May 2019, Mkhwebane's report into the Vrede Dairy Project was declared unconstitutional and set aside, with the Gauteng High Court finding that the Public Protector had failed in her duties to investigate the project.
 The Public Protector's office was ordered to pay the costs of the challenge, with some of the costs awarded against Mkhwebane personally.

 Pravin Gordhan

 As public protector Mkhwabane's office released a report stating that former Minister of Finance Pravin Gordhan was guilty of "violating the constitution" due to alleged improper conduct regarding the early-retirement payout of a South African Revenue Service (SARS) official.
-This resulted in Mkhwabane recommending that Presidency a take disciplinary action against Gordhan.
+This resulted in Mkhwabane recommending that the Presidency take disciplinary action against Gordhan.
 Gordhan's legal counsel challenged the Mkhwanbane's finding, Mkhwabane publicly and preemptively denied that it was part of a larger political struggle to target and discredit Gordhan.
 In July 2019 the Gauteng Division of the High Court of South Africa ruled that Mkhwebane's recommendation against Gordhan be suspended, pending a judicial review of Mkhwabane's report on the SARS "rogue unit".
 The judgement stated that a number of Mkhwebane's assertions were "vague, contradictory and/or nonsensical".